Reduced by 300 Times: New Technology for Manufacturing Quantum Systems on a Chip Appears in Russia

-The technology will significantly increase the accuracy of quantum algorithms in future hybrid Russian supercomputers
+The technology will significantly increase the accuracy of quantum algorithms on future hybrid Russian supercomputers

 It took Russian scientists three years to reduce macroscopic quantum devices to microscopic scales and combine them into a single quantum system on a chip.
 The work was carried out on the basis of the Scientific and Educational Center Functional Micro/Nanosystems (SEC FMN) — a joint center of Bauman Moscow State Technical University and FSUE VNIIA named after N.L.
 Dukhov.
-These studies were actively supported by the Foundation for Advanced Research and the Ministry of Education and Science of Russia, including within the framework of the "Priority-2030" program.
+These studies were actively supported by the Foundation for Advanced Research and the Ministry of Education and Science of Russia, including as part of the Priority-2030 program.

 Daria Moskaleva, one of the developers, a researcher at SEC FMN

-Ultra-low losses in plane-parallel capacitors allow for the most accurate reading of the states of superconducting qubits.
+Ultra-low losses in plane-parallel capacitors make it possible to read the states of superconducting qubits as accurately as possible.
 Amorphous hydrogenated silicon with ultra-small dielectric losses is used as the dielectric layer of the capacitor in the device.

-According to the press service of the Ministry of Education and Science, only a few fabs use similar technologies besides Russian scientists.
+According to the press service of the Ministry of Education and Science, only a few fabs use similar technologies, in addition to Russian scientists.
 In particular, these are open digital production laboratories:

 • NIST — National Institute of Standards and Technology of the USA, Google's technology partner;